keploy/samples-go/echo-sql/README.md

 ok      test-app-url-shortener  6.268s  coverage: 80.3% of statements in ./...
 ```

-**We got 80.3% without writing any testcases or mocks for mongo db!!**
+**We got 80.3% without writing any testcases or mocks for Postgres!**

 So no need to setup dependencies like PostgreSQL, web-go locally or write mocks for your testing.